medford-group/bdqm-vip/syllabus.md

     collaboratively on "bleedng" edge science.

 -   DFT Modeling of Surface Reactions (led by Neung-Kyung Yu):  This project involves using Density Functional Theory (DFT) to model and investigate surface reactions.
 DFT is a widely-used computational approach for simulating atomistic models.
 The project will employ the [SPARC code](https://www.sparc-x.com/), a recent DFT package developed by Prof. Suryanarayana at Georgia Tech, designed for massive parallel calculations.
 In this project, we will go beyond the scope of the DFT training materials and apply DFT to study fascinating surface reactions.
 Prior knowledge of the topics isn't required, but an interest in computational investigation of chemical reactions is needed as the project will involve greater complexity in both DFT and chemistry.
 Additionally, the project will involve testing new features in SPARC and enhancing its Python API.

+-   Machine Learning for Electronic Structure (led by Jagriti Sahoo): This project will use machine learning models to analyze electronic structure data.
+More details coming soon.

 Returning VIP students who previously started work on a project may choose to continue